Enclave is a PC and Xbox third-person action-adventure role-playing game developed by Starbreeze.

 Enclave takes place in a fictional medieval setting, where the world has been torn apart by magic.
-Millennia ago, dark armies battled the good people of Celenheim and pushed the to the brink of destruction.
+Millennia ago, dark armies battled the good people of Celenheim and pushed them to the brink of destruction.
 When the battle was nearing it's end a lone wizard appeared high atop a ridge; with a staff held up in both hands.
-He defiantly slammed the staff hard into the ground, and unleashed a terrible fury of nature.
+He defiantly slammed the staff hard into the ground and unleashed a terrible fury of nature.
 That night, the world erupted; the skies grew black, the earth turned red with fire, blood, and chaos.
 A rift formed that raced forth, tearing the Earth apart, and destroying everything in it's path.
 During the aftermath, the demon Vatar and the mysterious wizard disappeared, and both were believed to be lost forever.

 The rift that formed separated light from dark, protecting Celenheim (now an Island), from the darkness on the other side.
 The inhabitants of the Enclave grew strong over many prosperous centuries but...the Earth is healing, and as the rift slowly closes, darkness again threatens Celenheim.

 Enclave uses a unique upgrading system that encourages experimentation.
 More equipment becomes available as the game progresses, but the gold required to use it is at a fixed amount in the game, and only the most hardcore players will find every hidden stash of gold in every level, and even then they will still need to make some tough decisions.
 For example, a character playing as the Knight may forgo heavy armor so they can bring in a better weapon.
-Alternatively, while playing as the Huntress, the player has a wide selection of arrows to choose from, but also has a backup dagger.
+Alternatively, while playing as the Huntress, the player has a wide selection of arrows to choose from but also has a backup dagger.
 Players can opt to use the cheapest (and least effective) dagger to free up more funds for more arrows.
 If a player decides their load-out isn't effective, they can build a new one without losing any gold, and they may also choose to replay previous levels to find more gold.

-One major drawback of the game is it's saving system, or rather lack there of.
-You can only save between levels so if you die near the end of a 90 minute level you have to start all over.
+One major drawback of the game is it's saving system, or rather lack thereof.
+You can only save between levels so if you die near the end of a 90-minute level you have to start all over.
 Couple that with levels typically getting their most difficult near the end, as well as a few cases where instant death is possible, and you have a perfect recipe for frustration.

 Light Side Classes